shailifadadu/A-Reaction-Tester/Readme.md

 ## A Reaction Tester

-It's the mini-project that I had while learning some basics of javascript.
+It's the mini-project that I have created while learning some basics of javascript.
 It helps you check how fast you react when a square or circle changes color and shape.